 A study published in the Journal of Family Psychology reveals that couples who opt for pre-marital counselling experience higher levels of conjugal satisfaction than couples who don’t go for it.
 Moreover, these couples, experience a 30% drop in the possibility of divorce over a 5-year period.

 Pre-marital counselling is a wise choice as it can help you and your partner to better understand the dynamics of your relationship and build the foundation of a happy future together.

-Contraceptives: Counselling sessions with a gynecologist can also help you in getting your facts right about pregnancy.
+- Contraceptives: Counselling sessions with a gynaecologist can also help you in getting your facts right about pregnancy.
 He or she could guide you on how to work out safe and unsafe days to have sex; talk to you about contraceptive methods; and best family planning practices.

-Folic acid for pregnancy: During a counselling session, you can expect to be encouraged by a gynecologist to have Vitamin B (folic acid) before and during your pregnancy to avert birth defects in the brain and spinal cord of your potential offspring.
+- Folic acid for pregnancy: During a counselling session, you can expect to be encouraged by a gynaecologist to have Vitamin B (folic acid) before and during your pregnancy to avert birth defects in the brain and spinal cord of your potential offspring.

-Complete blood count test: The aim of this test is to assess your overall health and identify a range of disorders such as anemia, leukemia, and infection to name a few.
+- Complete blood count test: The aim of this test is to assess your overall health and identify a range of disorders such as Anemia, Leukaemia, and infection to name a few.

 - Fasting/blood sugar test: The test is performed to diagnose diabetes.
 A fasting blood glucose level of less than 100mg/dl is considered normal.